 How do I know?
 I lugged around a 70-litre backpack on a three-month backpacking trip in 2012, and while this was great for toning my muscles, it wasn’t much fun schlepping this monster around in 30+ degree heat and near 100% humidity.
 I can tell you, travelling with a carry-on is so much more pleasant.

-Initially, I struggled with the strict volume and weight limitations – until I came across the concept of the capsule wardrobe.
+Initially, I struggled with the strict volume and weight limitations – until I came across theย capsule wardrobe concept.
 My packing list is based on the same principle.
-I don’t only share with you my (current) packing list, but also what I’ve learnt over the 8+ years I’ve lived full-time on the road.
+I don’t only share with you my (current) packing list but also what I’ve learnt over the 8+ years I’ve lived full-time on the road.
 By the way, my packing list has got you covered for travel in any season and any weather.

-And lastly, while my article today is for my fellow female travellers, if you’re a guy who’s reading this (or a male loved one could use some advice) you may find our Carry-On Packing List For Men fits what you’re after.
+Lastly, while my article today is for my fellow female travellers, if you’re a guy reading this (or a male loved one who could use some advice), you may find our Carry-On Packing List For Men fits what you’re after.

 Luggage and Organisation